ordogod/TheColor/README.md

 - UI: Jetpack Compose, Compose Navigation, Material 3
 - Unit testing: JUnit 4, MockK, Kotlin Assertions
 - Also: [Debounce](https://github.com/mmolosay/debounce), [Colormath](https://github.com/ajalt/colormath), [Compose Shimmer](https://github.com/valentinilk/compose-shimmer)

+## Software approaches

+### Clean Architecture
+Clean architecture straight from Robert Martin's book.
+The app has 3 layers: domain, data and presentation.
+Domain layer is the most important and sensitive one, thus it's the most high-level and doesn't depend on other layers.
+Data layer retrieves and stores data used by domain layer.
+Presentation layer contains user interface (GUI in particular).
+There are some curious places in the code architecture-wise, like accessing `Repositories` directly from Presentation and implementing use cases in Data layer.
+I'm giving you the opportunity to find them in code and make sense of them.

+### Gradle modularization
+Each feature or themed clump of code is located in its own Gradle module.
+This allows to easier trace dependencies between parts of the codebase and restricts access to things that should not be accessed in a particular context.
+Also improves build time and project structure.

+### Single `Activity` approach
+Activities in Android are somewhat expensive to create in terms of processing power.
+That's why it is recommended to have only one `Activity`, that will house all UI of the app.

+### Event-Command approach
+Allows to create highly reusable features and components.
+Introduces terms *Event* and *Command*.

+*Event* is something that originates inside component (feature) and is destined to be broadcast to the outside (hosting components: clients).
+An example of the event in the app is selecting a color swatch in *Color Scheme* feature.
+When the *Color Scheme* is located on *Home* screen, it will open a *Color Details* dialog for the selected color.
+The *Home* screen decides how to react to the event of selecting a color swatch.
+This allows to define any behaviour depending on the context where *Color Scheme* is used.
+For example, in other place selecting a color swatch will open a web browser.

+*Command* originates in the outside of the component and destined to be processed (handled, executed, reacted to) by the component itself.
+An example of the command in the app is fetching data in *Color Details* once the color is proceeded with. *Home* screen sends a command "fetch data for this color" to *Color Details*, and the latter obeys.

+### Platform-agnostic `ViewModel`s
+Platform-agnostic ViewModels, free from Android SDK and UI framework dependencies, improve reusability, testability, and maintainability.

+Decoupling from Android SDK significantly simplifies unit tests, removing the need to have Robolectric to recreate components like `Context` that are present only on real devices.
+Freeing from dependencies of specific UI framework keeps ViewModels more stable and protected from changes in the future.
+Opting in for using Kotlin `Flow` instead of `State` from Jetpack Compose will save your ViewModels from changes if one day you decide to change a UI framework.
+Exposing platform-agnostic models from ViewModels enables latter to be used in UI implemented with any framework.